28 Downstream clusters #

 edge-save-images.sh

-This script pulls the images in the
+Pulls the images specified in the

 edge-release-images.txt